Madrid, Joseph Fernandez de Buendia, 1665.

 His fame and the respect gained were partially due to his use of the Chinese cartography available at the time, thus not only relying on European maps but on local maps as well.
 Death would find him in China in 1661.

-Precious copy of this rare work on China preserved in its original unrepaired binding.
+Precious copy of this rare work on China preserved in its unrestored contemporary binding.